L13/vscode-projects/README.md

 ## What's new in Projects 0.14.0

-- Added message to empty workspace view.
+- Added welcome view to empty workspaces view.
-- Added save dialog to unknown worspace.
+- Added save dialog to unknown workspace.
 - Added `l13Projects.sortWorkspacesBy` to group and sort workspaces.
 - Added `l13Projects.initialWorkspacesGroupState` to set the initial state of the workspace groups.
 - Added keyboard shortcuts for workspace slots `Ctrl/Cmd + L Ctrl/Cmd + 1 ..
 9`.